 The city center of Alberobello is very different from the other Italian cities around.
 So exploring the city center is the most interesting thing to do in the city.
 The city center is filled with Trullis, the typical structure of construction in the region.
 So take your time to explore the little trullis and visit the unique trulli church in the city.
 You could also choose to enjoy a wine tasting at a local enoteca inside one of the trullis.

 Puglia is also where the Burrata and Focaccia are originally from.
 The town has a local producer of the Burrata just a few minutes walk from the center.
 Find your way to the little store and try some of the freshest Burrata, Stracciatella (another kind of cheese) along with some of the local Focaccia straight from the oven.
+The local pasta is orecchiette and must not be missed while in the region.

 Another beautiful and culture-rich Italian city in Puglia is Lecce.
 It is situated in the Salento sub-peninsula of the Italian Peninsula making it the perfect base while exploring the beautiful beaches around.
 The city is known for it’s baroque buildings and is filled with some gorgeous churches.